Sutton Hoo: Neolithic and Bronze Age

 During the Bronze Age, when agricultural communities living in Britain were adopting the newly introduced technology of metalworking, timber-framed roundhouses were built at Sutton Hoo, with wattle and daub walling and thatched roofs.
 The best surviving example contained a ring of upright posts, up to 30 cm in diameter, with one pair suggesting an entrance to the south-east.
 In the central hearth, a faience bead had been dropped.

 The farmers who dwelt in this house used decorated Beaker-style pottery, cultivated barley, oats, and wheat, and collected hazelnuts.
 They dug ditches that marked the surrounding grassland into sections, indicating land ownership.
-The acidic sandy soil eventually became leached and infertile, and it was likely that for this reason, the settlement was eventually abandoned, to be replaced in the Middle Bronze Age (1500–1000 BCE) by sheep or cattle, which were enclosed by wooden stakes.
+The acidic sandy soil eventually became leached and infertile, and it was likely that for this reason, the settlement was eventually abandoned, to be replaced in the Middle Bronze Age (1500–1000 BC) by sheep or cattle, which were enclosed by wooden stakes.

 Iron Age and Romano-British period

 During the Iron Age, iron replaced copper and bronze as the dominant form of metal used in the British Isles.
-In the Middle Iron Age (around 500 BCE), people living in the Sutton Hoo area began to grow crops again, dividing the land into small enclosures now known as Celtic fields.
+In the Middle Iron Age (around 500 BC), people living in the Sutton Hoo area began to grow crops again, dividing the land into small enclosures now known as Celtic fields.
 The use of narrow trenches implies grape cultivation, whilst in other places, small pockets of dark soil indicate that big cabbages may have been grown.
 This cultivation continued into the Romano-British period, from 43 to around 410.

 Life for the Britons remained unaffected by the arrival of the Romans.
 Several artefacts from the period, including a few fragments of pottery and a discarded fibula, have been found.
 As the peoples of Western Europe were encouraged by the Empire to maximise the use of land for growing crops, the area around Sutton Hoo suffered degradation and soil loss.
 It was eventually abandoned and became overgrown.